-Smashwords: Can You Say Conflict of Interest?consistently negative about them.
-I'm also puzzled why the DIY/VIP/indie crowd points to Smashwords as an independent solution, when they're (IMHO) replicating the bad portions of Big Publishing.
-Meanwhile, my friends in the VIP/DIY/indie crowd wonder why I'm so skeptical of Smashwords.
+Smashwords has lots of ardent supporters.
+Yet I’ve been consistently negative about them.
+I’m also puzzled why the DIY/VIP/indie crowd points to Smashwords as an independent solution, when they’re (IMHO) replicating the bad portions of Big Publishing.
+Meanwhile, my friends in the VIP/DIY/indie crowd wonder why I’m so skeptical of Smashwords.

 There are two reasons for my position – and both relate to my concept of thinking of digital publishing as an investment.
 (As mentioned there, you may disagree with me, and it’s all cool.)